Sidney Farber: Career

 Following postgraduate training, Farber became an Instructor in Pathology at Harvard Medical School in 1929.
 That same year, he was also appointed the first full-time pathologist to be based at Children's Hospital, where he became a close mentee and friend of pathologist Simeon Burt Wolbach.
 Farber was an extremely meticulous and precise scientist, and his laboratory become known for its tidiness.

 In 1946, Farber was named Chairman of the Staff at the Children's Hospital, where he managed the Medical Center of Children's and envisioned an Institute for Pediatric Pathology which now exists as the Pediatric Research building.
 Farber was appointed Pathologist-in-Chief of the Children's Hospital in 1947 and Professor of Pathology at Harvard Medical School in 1948.

+In 1973, Farber was presented with the prestigious ASIP gold-headed cane award.
 Throughout his career, Farber published more than 270 books and research papers on pediatric pathology, autopsy, and the history of medicine.
 Many remain classic references today, such as his 1937 book on autopsy methods and techniques titled The Postmortem Examination.